notaryproject/notary/docs/service_architecture.md

 clients, who upload the metadata to the Notary Server.
 The Server is responsible for:

-- validating that any uploaded metadata is valid, signed, and self-consistent
+- ensuring that any uploaded metadata is valid, signed, and self-consistent
 - generating the timestamp (and sometimes snapshot) metadata
 - storing and serving to clients the latest valid metadata for any repository